SpaceVim/SpaceVim/docs/_posts/2019-01-28-use-vim-as-a-coffeescript-ide.md

 npm install -g coffeelint
 ```

+Note: if no coffeelint is installed, neomake will ues default command `coffee`.

 ![coffeecheckers](https://user-images.githubusercontent.com/13142418/51875890-bb43cb80-23a1-11e9-93b2-037e7120f5f2.png)

 ### Jump to test file

-SpaceVim use built-in plugin to manager the files in a project, you can add a `.project_alt.json` to the root of your project with following content:
+SpaceVim use built-in plugin to manager the files in a project,
+you can add a `.project_alt.json` to the root of your project with following content:

 ```json
 {